Information for Disclosers

 Approach an authorised officer in your agency

-Talk to the Ombudsman's Office about making a PID
+Talk to our Office about making a PID

-If you are concerned about making a PID to the relevant agency, you may approach the Commonwealth Ombudsman to discuss your options.
+If you have a concern about making a PID to the relevant agency, you can contact us to discuss your options.

-- Write to the Commonwealth Ombudsman PID Team at GPO Box 442, Canberra ACT 2601.
+- Write to the Commonwealth Ombudsman’s PID Team at: GPO Box 442, Canberra ACT 2601.
 Any envelopes or packaging should be marked 'Confidential Agency PID'

-- Email the Commonwealth Ombudsman at PID@ombudsman.gov.au.
-The subject line should indicate which agency the disclosure is about - this could be as simple as 'PID about Department of XYZ', or
+- Email: PID@ombudsman.gov.au.
+The subject line should indicate which agency the disclosure is about—this could be as simple as 'PID about Department of XYZ'.

-In making the report, please provide the Ombudsman's Office with:
+In making the report, please make sure you provide us with:

-- Information about why you believe that the Commonwealth Ombudsman should investigate the matters raised, instead of the relevant Australian Government agency
+- Information about why you believe we should investigate the matters raised, instead of the relevant Australian Government agency.

-- Contact information (where you wish to remain anonymous, consider providing an alias email address or personal phone number to allow us to communicate with you throughout the process).
+- Contact information—where you wish to remain anonymous, consider providing a pseudonym email address or personal phone number to allow us to communicate with you throughout the process.

 You can view our privacy statement relating to our PID function here.

-Inspector-General of Intelligence and Security 1 National Circuit BARTON ACT 2600 Phone: 02 6271 5692 (ask to be transferred to a PID authorised officer) Email: PID@igis.gov.au
+Inspector-General of Intelligence and Security, 1 National Circuit BARTON ACT 2600.
+Phone: 02 6271 5692 (ask to be transferred to a PID authorised officer).

 Complain to the Ombudsman's Office

-If you have already made a public interest disclosure to an Australian Government agency and you are unhappy with how it was handled, you can complain to the Commonwealth Ombudsman.
+If you have already made a PID to an Australian Government agency and you are unhappy with how it was handled, you can complain to our Office.

 You can view our privacy statement relating to our complaint function here.

-Public officials wishing to make a PID about the Ombudsman's Office should follow the process outlined at Public Interest Disclosures About Us.
+Public officials wishing to make a PID about our Office should follow the process outlined here.